Installation

 Reboot

-After the flashing process is complete, you should reboot your device:
+After the flash is completed, you should reboot your device:

 fastboot reboot